fwiry1adi/full-stack-iot-security-system/full-stack-iot-security-system/facial_recognition/README.md

 # facial_recognition/

-Face detection, encoding, and authorized-employee matching (Objective 3).
+Face detection, encoding, and authorized-employee matching.

 ## Stage 1 — `test_webcam_face_detection.py`
 Confirms your camera works and OpenCV can detect a face in the frame.
 Uses